The Story of Old House Woods

-“I’ve read a few stories in local ghost books and on the Web,” Barnaby interrupted.
+“I’ve read a few stories in local ghost books and on the Web,” Levi interrupted.

-She looked puzzled at this comment and Barnaby assumed she knew nothing of the Web or any of the past twenty years’ technological advancements.
+She eyed him for a few seconds and Levi assumed she knew nothing of the Web or any of the past twenty years’ technological advancements.

-She blinked away her confusion and continued on, dismissing his comment.
-“I’ve probably read the same stories, but all are based on old newspaper articles and the sightings of an old Mathews’ man who once lived near here.
-Reporters wrote the last of those articles in the late 50’s and every tale you read will have more or less the same information based on the accounts in those stories.
-If any reporters ever came knocking on my door, I could give them many pages of new material!” she huffed.
+She blinked away her confusion and dismissed his comment.
+“I’ve probably read the same stories, but all are based on old newspaper articles and the sightings of an old Mathews man who once lived near here.
+Reporters wrote the last of those articles in the late 50’s and every tale you read will recount the same stories.
+If any reporters ever came knocking on my door, I’d give them many pages of new material!” she huffed.

 She crossed her arms, insulted no one ever bothered to speak with her.
-Barnaby knew why no one bothered.
-Her house’s unwelcoming appearance would dissuade the casual observer from believing anyone inhabited it or perhaps they feared her gaze would turn them to stone.
+Levi knew why no one bothered.
+Her house’s unwelcoming appearance dissuaded the casual observer from believing anyone inhabited it or perhaps they feared her gaze might turn them to stone.

 “Perhaps they did come by, and your dog ate them,” he joked.

-Without missing a beat or even smiling, “Well maybe that would explain where those bones he gnawed on came from.”
+Without missing a beat or even smiling, “Well maybe that explains the appearance of the bones he always gnawed on.”

 “You probably know the woods are named for an old house that once stood inside,” she continued.
-“The house caught on fire once and supposedly put itself out but those things can happen.
-It caught fire a second time and burned down to the foundation.
-I don’t know anymore about the house, but it is unimportant.
-The ghosts have existed in the woods long before the house went up and I would imagine whoever lived in that home got quite a startle when they saw their first one.”
-Her eyes sparked with the thought.
+“The house caught on fire once and put itself out.
+It caught fire a second time and burned to the foundation.
+I don’t know any more about the house, but it is unimportant.
+The ghosts have existed in the woods long before the house and I imagine whoever lived in that home got quite a scare when they saw their first one.”
+Her eyes sparkled with the thought.

-She smiled for a moment at this notion and looked like someone does when they daydream of being rich.
+She smiled for a moment at this notion and lost herself in the delight like someone does when they daydream of being rich.
 “I don’t know what the oldest ghost is, but I’ve seen old soldiers.
 Like the Spanish I believe, from the time when Spanish, English and French first explored the east coast.
-The Spanish are probably the likely origin for the potential of treasure to be found in the woods.”
+If there is treasure, it’s Spanish treasure.”

-At the sound of “treasure” Barnaby shifted towards her.
+At the sound of “treasure” Levi shifted towards her.

-“Ahhh, so it is the treasure you’re after,” she said with an old, sly smile that would have appeared playful coming from a younger woman but looked more creepy coming from her withered face.
+“Ahhh, so it is the treasure you’re after!”
+An old, sly smile formed that would have appeared playful coming from a younger woman but looked creepy coming from her withered face.
 “People are always looking for the treasure.
 The ones who believe in it at least.”

-“I’m looking for an interesting story and the talk of treasure, like ghosts instills fascination in most people.
-I don’t believe in buried treasure either but it makes for a good read and I try to write about what I think people will want to read,” Barnaby explained.
+“I’m looking for an interesting story and the talk of treasure, like ghosts, instills fascination in most people.
+I don’t believe in buried treasure either but it turns pages and I try to write about what I think people will want to read.”

 “You write books?”

-“I write though I’ve never been published,” he responded frowning.
+“I write though I’ve never been published.”
+He frowned.
 “I need a good story and this one,” he pointed to the woods, “is pretty much in my back yard.”

 She continued, not pausing to show the slightest interest in his dream occupation.
-“I saw the first ghost about thirty years ago which would still be about 20 years after the last written article on this place and I’ve been seeing them regularly since then.”
+“I saw the first ghost about thirty years ago which is near 20 years after the last written article on this place and I’ve been seeing them ever since then.”

-“I was looking out my window here at the road because kids had been driving up and down it all night, going to the beach obviously to neck.”
+“I looked out my window here at the road because kids had been driving up and down it all night, going to the beach obviously to neck.”

-Barnaby smiled.
-He had not heard anyone use the word “neck” to describe making out since his great aunt passed away.
+Levi smiled.
+He had not heard the word “neck” to describe making out since his great aunt passed away.

 “Back then, the woods ran much closer to the road.
-The trees had not been cleared away from the power lines like they have today.
+The trees had not been cleared from the power lines like they have today.
 A car had just passed and when it did, I noticed standing on the other side of the road, next to the woods, a man.
-He wore armor and carried a gun over his shoulder but the gun and armor were both old.
+He wore armor and carried an old gun over his shoulder.

-“I looked the armor up in books.
+“I researched the armor.
 He had to be a Spanish soldier.
-Initially I thought a teenager was playing in the woods.
-I watched him walk down the road towards the beach and disappear from sight around the bend.
-As long as he wasn’t bothering me, I was fine, but I locked my doors anyway.”
+At first I thought a teenager was playing in the woods.
+I watched him walk towards the beach and disappear around the bend.
+I wasn’t bothered but I locked my doors anyway.”

-“I guess I would remember everything I was doing the first time I saw a ghost too,” he suggested.
+“I guess I would remember everything I did the first time I saw a ghost too,” he suggested.

-“Maybe,” she said, then sighed and looked off down the road.
-“I can’t even remember what my husband and I ate at our wedding but I can remember drinking lemonade when I saw my first ghost.”
+“Maybe,” she said, then sighed and stared into space.
+“I can’t even remember what my husband and I ate on our first date but I can remember drinking lemonade when I saw my first ghost.”

-A smile began to form and Barnaby could tell the thought of her husband instilled a good deal of emotion in this woman.
-Given the condition of her home Barnaby deducted he no longer lived with her or lived at all.
-Curious as to what happened to him but not wishing to side-track her with a stroll down old woman memory lane, he resisted asking any questions regarding his whereabouts.
+A smile formed and Levi saw the thought of her husband instilled a good deal of emotion in this woman.
+Given the condition of her home Levi deducted he no longer lived with her or lived at all.
+Curious as to what happened to him but not wishing to side-track her with a stroll down memory lane, he resisted asking questions regarding his whereabouts.